samarth1029/WebSage/notebooks/README.md

   ```

 ## File Structure
 - `notebooks/baymax_RAG.ipynb`: Source code for the RAG system implementation in Jupyter Notebook.
+- `docs/GenAI_RAG_task - Colab.pdf`: A sample run of the RAG system exported and saved as a PDF document.
+- `README.md`: Documentation and instructions.
+- `notebooks/baymax_RAG.ipynb`: Source code for the RAG system implementation in Jupyter Notebook.
 - `README.md`: Documentation and instructions.